 The third entry in my Irish adventure series will complete the “lost map” story arc begun in Through the Fog and continued in Into the Fog.
-It will be released by the end of 2015.
+It will be released in 2016.

 Various Other Works

-A coming of age novel, another Phil Brennan novel probably called A Still, Small Voice, and maybe, just maybe, my first album of music.
+A coming of age novel, and maybe, just maybe, my first album of music.

 It was one of those days when breakfast wanted to be cheap whiskey straight from the bottle.